thecoderush/Coinview/README.txt

 and so we have a CSV file from Binance there right

-so that looks pretty good and that gives us the timestamp, open high, low, and close that we can run through whatever software we want, we can load it to later into the (appendix)? data frame, or use backtrader, or whatever we want, all right
+so that looks pretty good and that gives us the timestamp, open high, low, and close that we can run through whatever software we want, we can load it to later into the (appendix)?(panda)  data frame, or use backtrader, or whatever we want, all right

 so let's go ahead and get a much larger data set, so let's say I want all the 5-minute candlesticks from the past year or so